Bible Verse Of The Day

 Timothy's rise from a young disciple to a respected leader shows the gospel's power.
 Paul mentored him, teaching him about ministry, theology, and overcoming challenges.
 Timothy's strong faith and support for Paul made him a trusted and loved figure in the early Christian community.

-Timothy's Early Life and Conversion
+Timothy's Early Life and Conversion:

 Timothy, a key figure in the early Christian church, was born in Lystra, Galatia.
 He grew up in a home with a Jewish mom, Eunice, and a Greek dad.
 This mix of faiths likely influenced his early spiritual path.